Hosam-Bassem/Thread-Job-Manager/README.md

 # 🧵 Thread Job Manager

-A thread-safe job scheduling system implemented in Java as part of the **Concurrency (F29OC)** module at Heriot-Watt University.
-This project simulates a multi-threaded environment where server threads are synchronized and grouped to execute specified jobs based on strict concurrency rules.
+A thread-safe job scheduling system implemented in Java.
+This project simulates a multi-threaded environment where server threads are grouped and synchronized to execute jobs using concurrency control mechanisms like ReentrantLock, Condition, and FIFO queues.

 ## 💡 Overview